PentoHQ/tech-challenge-frontend/Notes.md

 - I have not done any changes related to workflow.

 `UX changes`
-- Have done many changes related to syling
+- Have done many changes related to syling.
+Tried to make the UI simple, elegant and more readable for the user
 - Sessions list page: I have created 2 sections for better user experience [active session, all sessions]
 - ListItem: Here I have added delete session and edit session button.
 Apart from that used editableInput when we try to edit session